jconnell11/Ganbei/doc/operation.md

-    don't grab big things but instead say yuck before grabbing an object open the hand then close the hand to dance spin around and also say la la la la la wee
+    don't grab big things but instead say yuck before grabbing an object open the hand then close the hand to dance spin around and also say la la la la la wee keep looking left while wandering
+    are you wandering?
+    stop wandering
+    did you wander?

 ## "Demo" Command